pachyderm/docs/content/latest/concepts/pipeline-concepts/_index.md

 ---
 # metadata #
 title: Pipeline Concepts
-description: Learn all of the pipeline-specific concepts used in Pachyderm.
+description: Learn all of the pipeline-specific concepts used in MLDM.
 date:
 # taxonomy #
 tags: